 Did you make any personal adjustments to the pattern to make it your own?

 I did, I changed the chevrons on the front bodice to a slightly different design, not because I don't like the chevrons I love them I just thought I'd throw a bit of me into the mix.

 Where do you wear this piece?

-Anouk and I have been almost everywhere together, we went to a concert together where I wore black tights and Acne wedges we danced the night away singing all the wrong lyrics, we had photo's taken together for my blog and The Sew Weekly black and white challenge and on Monday we ventured out for coffee and a mouth watering sticky date pudding.
-She's off to the dry cleaners this weekend i hope she doesn't get too jealous when I turn up wearing the Victory Simone on collection.
+Anouk and I have been almost everywhere together.
+We went to a concert together where I wore black tights and Acne wedges.
+We danced the night away singing all the wrong lyrics.
+We had photo's taken together for my blog and The Sew Weekly black and white challenge, and on Monday we ventured out for coffee and a mouth-watering sticky date pudding.
+She's off to the dry cleaners this weekend.
+I hope she doesn't get too jealous when I turn up wearing the Victory Simone.

 Thanks for inviting me over to talk all things Victory.
-My personal favourite.
+My personal favorite.

 Thanks so much for making such an awesome dress and for sharing it with us, Kazz!
 I can't wait to see what you do with Simone!!!

 I'm so excited to welcome the newest pattern collection to our line!
 The Arima capsule collection consists of three PDF patterns, Esther, Frances, and Samara, that are designed to work beautifully together, allowing you to create many stylish, comfortable outfits with ease.